It’s 2001. September 11 is still five months away.

 Hopeless in Iraq

 “Life isn’t good.
-I’m seeing about the ugliest thing that humanity has to offer, and that’s my daily life [in Iraq],” says Steve.
+I’m seeing about the ugliest thing that humanity has to offer, and that’s my daily life ,” says Steve.
 “Senseless killings, people fighting for whatever reason, just because they want to be in charge.
-I’m a little bit jaded [at this time].”
+I’m a little bit jaded .”

 But one day on a humanitarian mission to Rabia, a city on the northern border of Iraq plagued by unrest, weapons trafficking, and fire fights, a little girl approached Steve.
 Eight, maybe nine years old, he was immediately won over.
 He gave her all the fabric they had, some food, pencils, the dollar he had in his pocket.
 Every time he would return to Rabia, he would look for Daneese.
 They would hug and laugh.
 She was a respite from his reality.